neelamsss/chef-jboss-deploy/README.md

 ## Custom Resources

-### utilize
+### deployer

-The full syntax for all the properties that are available to the `utilize` resource is:
+The full syntax for all the properties that are available to the `deployer` resource is:

 ```